youssefHosni/AI-Books-Assignments-Answers/Hands-On Computer Vision with Tensorflow 2/Chapter 1: Computer Vision and Neural Networks.md

 ## Questions ##
 [1.
 Which of the following tasks not belong to computer vision?]()
+- [ ] A web search for images similar to query
+- [ ] A 3D scence reconstruction from image sequences
+- [ ] Animation of a video character

 [2.
 Which activation function were the orignal perceptrons using ?]()